Why are the results for Short Circuit calculation different depending on "Power Station Unit Detection" option?

 For the case of system where the generator feeds a transformer, the generator with the transformer is automatically recognized as a "power station" by PowerFactory.

-Where X_t is the Short-Circuit voltage of the transformer, Z_G the generator impedance and Z_T the transformer impedance.
+X_t is the Short-Circuit voltage of the transformer (uk),

 Back